elm-janitor/manifesto/git-help.md

 Will let you reorganize the commit history.

+At the top of the commit message reference the PR and any related issues that the patch fixes.
+For example PR #29 in elm/parser had these lines added:

+    fixes elm/parser#29
+    fixes elm/parser#9

+The first references the original PR.
+The second references Issue #9.
+This will help when it comes to writing some release notes.

 # If you made a mistake.

 If things end up in a mess and you just want to try again making a clean patch.